100 Fun Things to Do in Chicago

 man paddleboarding| ©JGiacomino

-If you want to SUP (stand-up paddle) in calm waters, rent a board from Chicago Water Sport Rentals.
-Rentals include a life jacket, paddleboard and paddle, so you won't have to get these accessories separately.
+If you want to try SUP (stand-up paddleboarding) in calm waters, rent a board from Chicago Water Sport Rentals.
+Rentals include a life jacket, paddleboard, and paddle, so you won't have to get these accessories separately.

-Normally, SUP practices take place on calm Lake Michigan, a perfect place to learn this water sport.
-Besides, I tell you that the boards and paddle are of great quality, for example, the paddle is made of polycarbonate F2.
-Of course, this activity gives you the opportunity to admire the city of Chicago from the water, that is, you will have breathtaking views during your practice.
+SUP sessions are usually held on the calm waters of Lake Michigan, a perfect place to learn this water sport.
+What's more, the boards and paddles are of high quality; for example, the paddle is made of F2 polycarbonate.
+Of course, this activity gives you the opportunity to admire the city of Chicago from the water, meaning you'll have breathtaking views during your session.

 100. Dance at the Spring Awakening Music Festival